Why don’t F1 cars have clutch pedal? But they do have a clutch!

 Why F1 cars don’t have clutch pedals?

-F1 cars used to have 3 pedals, the accelerator, brake, and clutch pedal.
+F1 cars used to have 3 pedals, the accelerator pedal, brake pedal, and clutch pedal.
 According to Motor Biscuit, this was changed in 1989 when the Ferrari 640 introduced a paddle-shifted transmission to F1, which means drivers don’t have to use the clutch when changing gears.
 So they remove the clutch pedal as drivers rarely use it in a race.

 With only 2 pedals left, it’s easier for drivers to control the car.
 “The paddle shift makes it very easy to change between gears, so there’s less chance of a mistake being made.” says former F1 driver David Coulthard.
 Moreover, 1 less pedal also means less weight.